-First Term 2 September 2024 (Mon) - 30 November 2024 (Sat) December 3 First Class meeting for course introduction & Consultation with course teacher on one's topic.
-Second term 6 January 2025 (Mon) - 19 April 2025 (Sat) January 7-21 Finalize a topic & present a 1 st draft of proposal in the 1st 3 weeks in alphabetical order (12 students per class) 4%.
-January 27 Submission of a proposal (300 words with full references) via the Blackboard Learn eLearning platform (7 %).
-January-Feb Feb Writing of first two chapters (individual consultation every Tuesday night by appointment) Lunar New Year Vacation = Feb 28- Mar 3

-Feb 4-April 22 Presentation of first two chapters (24%) & submitted a written draft of the two chapters for course teacher and classmate one week before the presentation.
-Reading week 3 March 2024 (Mon) - 8 March 2024 (Sat) [for BA program only] April Writing of the remaining chapters April 29 Submission of Final written version of a Graduation paper (about 10,000 to 15,000 words) via the Veriguide and another copy via the Blackboard Learn eLearning platform where comments will be given (50%).
+First Term 2 September 2025 (Mon) - 30 November 2025 (Sat) December 3 First Class meeting for course introduction & presentation of proposals (for those who had not done that last year in the Methodology course) +Consultation with course teacher on one's topic.
+Second term 5 January 2026 (Mon) - 18 April 2026 (Sat) Lunar New Year Vacation = Feb 28- Mar 3 Jan 13-April 15 Presentation of first two chapters (24%) & submitted a written draft of the two chapters for course teacher and classmate one week before the presentation.
+April 28 Submission of Final written version of a Graduation paper (about 10,000 to 15,000 words) via the Veriguide and another copy via the Blackboard Learn eLearning platform where comments will be given (60%).